Flaming June

 Flaming June is a painting by Sir Frederic Leighton, produced in 1895.
 Painted with oil paints on a 47 × 47 in square canvas, it depicts a sleeping woman in a sensuous version of his classicist Academic style.
 It is Leighton's most recognisable work, and is much reproduced in posters and other media.

 Flaming June disappeared from view in the 1930s and was rediscovered in the 1960s.
 It was auctioned shortly after, during a period of time known to be difficult for selling Victorian-era paintings, where it failed to sell for its low reserve price of US$140 (the equivalent of $1,126 in modern prices).
 After the auction, it was promptly purchased by the Museo de Arte de Ponce in Ponce, Puerto Rico.
 It was brought back to the UK to be displayed at the Royal Academy of Art in 2024 where it was presented as the masterpiece by the artist for his retrospective.

+Currently, Flaming June is on loan to the Crocker Art Museum in Sacramento, California as the Museo de Arte de Ponce has been undergoing structural repairs.